 - When you make the paneer balls again after stuffing them, make sure there are no cracks.
 If you see some cracks, then try to smoothen them.
 Otherwise the balls might break.

-WATCH VIDEO BELOW: Rajbhog Recipe - Kesar Rasgulla
+WATCH RECIPE VIDEO BELOW: Rajbhog Recipe - Kesar Rasgulla

 (Please wait for a couple of seconds for loading)